H-Studio logo

 HistorisationLimited or manualFully structural

-ExtensibilityRisky, often requires rebuildModular, incremental
+ExtensibilityRisky, often a rebuildModular, incremental

 Source transparencyLowFull